sunning97/GTS/README.md

 All issues related to this project please contact us at **duongrom.it.305@gmail.com** or **mrcatbro97@gmail.com**.

-If you are student of ***Ho Chi Minh University Of Transport*** and use andoid phone with android version 5.1 or higher, download for yor phone [HERE](https://drive.google.com/open?id=1_QiiB-T8nXUCAzpWqZ2jvI4wECJqtFFc).
+If you are student of ***Ho Chi Minh University Of Transport*** and use andoid phone with android version 5.1 or higher, download for your phone [HERE](https://drive.google.com/open?id=1_QiiB-T8nXUCAzpWqZ2jvI4wECJqtFFc).

 Thanks you!! :smile: